Archdiocese of Nueva Segovia: Coat of arms

-The sword and the book are symbols of Saint Paul, patron saint of the cathedral at Vigan.
+The sword and the book are symbols of Paul the Apostle, patron saint of the cathedral at Vigan.
 The sword was the instrument of his martyrdom, the book stands for the gospel which he preached as an apostle.
 The inscription Gladius Spiritus (Sword of the Spirit) is taken from his epistle to the Ephesians (6:17): "Make the helmet of salvation your own, and the sword of the Spirit, God's word."
 The red background stands for his burning zeal for souls and for his martyrdom.

 The snaky figure in silver that traverses the bottom of the field represents the Abra river on the north bank of which is the seat of the archdiocese of Nueva Segovia.

 The popular name of the seat of Nueva Segovia is Vigan which derived its name from the Ilocano word "bigaan," a contraction of 'cabigaan' meaning where the 'biga' abounds, a plant of the taro family but bigger than the taro and with bigger tubers; hence its scientific name Alocasia macrorhiza meaning an alocasia with big root.